dippy2214/Custom-Shaders-Scene/README.md

 In my case I used gaussian blur to blue the image, a technique which splits the blurring into horizontal and vertical passes.

+🏁 Conclusion And Reflection
+This project was hard but very fun for me.
+I enjoyed thinking on a lower level about how things work and how images are put on the monitor like this.
+There is clearly a far greater depth to explore with this topic, and lots more I could have done even within this project.
+I didn't even make use of the compute shader stage, or fix my final issues with tessellation.
+The learning process was a lot of fun as well, and I hope to bring this kind of learning into my own research as I feel I gained a much more complete depth of understanding like this.